krzysztofzablocki/Sourcery/guides/Writing templates.md

 > Note: when using JavaScript templates with Sourcery built using Swift Package Manager you must provide path to EJS source code using `--ejsPath` command line argument.
 Download EJS source code [here](https://github.com/krzysztofzablocki/Sourcery/blob/master/SourceryJS/Sources/ejs.js), put it in some path and pass it when running Sourcery.
 Otherwise JavaScript templates will be ignored (you will see a warning in the console output).

 You can also use `SourceryJS` framework independently of Sourcery.
-You can add it as a Carthge or SPM dependency.
+You can add it as a Carthage or SPM dependency.

 ## Using Source Annotations